akade/Akade.IndexedSet/README.md

 A convenient data structure supporting efficient in-memory indexing and querying, including range queries and fuzzy string matching.
 In a nutshell, it allows you to write LINQ-like queries *without* enumerating through the entire list.
-If you are currently completly enumerating through your data, expect huge [speedups](docs/Benchmarks.md) and much better scalability!
+If you are currently completely enumerating through your data, expect huge [speedups](docs/Benchmarks.md) and much better scalability!

 <!--TOC-->